SebGillman/SpeakerRecognitionGroupProject/README.md

 To add a user, select `0: Add a user to the database`.
 On first use, the database is empty.
 Therefore, it is expected that the user adds a person(s) to the database before performing inference.
 Once the necessary steps are followed as described in the flowchart in section 1, the user’s voice will be recorded and stored in the Pi in the folder `src/audio_db/` and the program will return to the post-initialization state.

-The `1: Perform single inference` and `2: Perform continuous inference` commands allow the user to employ the speaker recognition algorithm outlined in “Recognition Algorithm” section.
+The `1: Perform single inference` and `2: Perform continuous inference` commands allow the user to employ the speaker recognition algorithm outlined in [Algorithm](./README.md#algorithm) section.

 Single inference will take a 3 second recording and attempt to match the extracted features form the recording to a voice in the database using cosine similarity.
 If it is successful and the cosine similarity is above the threshold parameter (set as 0.8 in `src/infer_recognition.py`), it will return the name given to that user.
 If unsuccessful, it will return a message stating that either the environment is too noisy, or the user is not in the database.